josantonius/josantonius/README.md

 ## Hi there 👋

-I'm Jose, fullstack developer (back-end by passion and front-end by obligation 😄).
-As a fullstack developer, I'm responsible for full lifecycle development of software; initial requirements gathering, architecture, design, coding, testing, documentation, implementation... merging business and user needs into quality solutions.
+I'm Jose, fullstack developer.
+Back-end by passion and front-end by obligation 😄

-#### A little more about me
+#### A little about me:

 ```javascript
 learning (